Ocean Trust Calls for the Rationalization of Seafood Sustainability At Boston 2016 Show

 Ocean Trust Presents New System for Assessing Sustainability to FAO

 Ocean Trust and NOAA presented a new approach to assess the sustainability of seafood at the Food and Agriculture Organization Committee on Fisheries (COFI) meeting in Rome.
 Thor Lassen, president of Ocean Trust and member of the US Delegation to COFI led the presentation.
 “Sustainability, although often gauged on a fishery by fishery basis, is actually the result of a well-designed and implemented management system,” said Lassen.
 “We present a structured evaluation process to assess management systems ability to maintain the sustainability of fisheries under national and state programs.”
-The briefing provided information on the methodology, assessments of US management systems, and its potential to bring greater recognition and acceptance of State sponsored assessments by the public…view FAO Briefing.
+The briefing presented the methodology, initial assessments of US management systems, and its potential to bring greater recognition and acceptance of State sponsored assessments…view Briefing.

 Ocean Trust Launches Drive to Establish Gulf of Mexico Native Plant Center for Coastal Restoration of Key Fishery Habitat in the Gulf...read more